COMMUNICATING SCIENCE THROUGH SOCIAL MEDIA

 This course is not designed to teach the art of science blogging (although inevitably this will be a by-product).
 Rather, through the medium of the blog, it is designed to provide practical experience in collating, synthesizing and translating scientific evidence into information that a non-expert audience can access, understand and act on.

-The course is not an easy option – posting one blog per week for ten weeks is a tough challenge.
+The course is not an easy option – posting one blog per week for ten weeks and living by the consequences of what you write is a tough challenge.
 Yet it is invaluable for developing skills that support communicating complex public health issues to diverse audiences, including colleagues, management, customers, funders, policy makers, stakeholders, and members of the public.

-This course is open to first and second year SPH MPH students.
-However, given the small number of places available and the nature of the course, prospective participants will be required to submit a clear and compelling explanation of why they would like to take the course, and what they hope to get out of it, to Dr. Maynard (email@example.com).
-Acceptance on the course requires a commitment to post one article per week to http://mtsg.org on a designated morning/afternoon, for ten straight weeks.
+This course is open to first and second year SPH MPH students, although PhD students will be considered under exceptional circumstances.
+However, given the small number of places available and the nature of the course, prospective participants are required to submit a clear and compelling explanation of why they would like to take the course, and what they hope to get out of it, to Dr. Maynard (firstname.lastname@example.org).
+Acceptance on the course requires a commitment to post one article per week to http://mtsg.org on a designated morning/afternoon, for ten straight weeks (including holidays).

 The objectives of this course are to:

 - Develop skills in communicating public health research and its implications to a non-technical audience.

 - Develop translatable communication skills through writing weekly blog posts.

 - Explore different approaches to engaging with diverse audiences on science using social media.

 - Raise awareness of the challenges and opportunities associated with engaging with lay and non-technical audiences.

 - Develop the ability to write to a brief and a deadline, and to respond to resulting comments in a timely and relevant manner.